rifsxd/ksu_module_susfs/README.md

 This module will now have a directory called `VerifiedBootHash` in `/data/adb` containing `VerifiedBootHash.txt` for users with missing `ro.boot.vbmeta.digest` value to prevent partition modified and abnormal boot state detection.
 - Copy your VerifiedBootHash in the Key Attestation demo and paste it to `/data/adb/VerifiedBootHash/VerifiedBootHash.txt`

+## Localization (CI Version)
+If you want to contribute for the translation please use the `webui` branch and follow the format of the xml file in `./languages` and make a pull request. <br>
+Don't worry it will release officially soon 😊

 ## Credits
 susfs4ksu: https://gitlab.com/simonpunk/susfs4ksu/